Self-Transcendence Part I

 To what extent is self-transcendence self-betrayal?
 Let's return to the verse quoted above.
 Observe the things rejected and the way they are rejected.
 And, again, what is rejected is calculated exploitation which regards all activity as necessarily and properly modeled on money transactions.

-There are many people more than willing to betray themselves in order to fit in, to go along to get along.
+Lots of people are more than willing to betray themselves in order to fit in, to go along to get along.
 Maybe that's why they're so unhappy and so angry.
-Maybe that's why such people always seem to need to find a way to revenge themselves upon the world.
-The more they possess, the more they're possessed.
-Poor them.
-I certainly don't want what they have.

 So far, so good.
-But so what?
-Now that I have offered an answer to the question To what extent is self-transcendence self-betrayal?, is there still any point to self-transcendence?
-To that question we shall turn in Part II.
+But, so what?
+Now that I have offered an answer to the question To what extent is self-transcendence self-betrayal?, maybe we should back up a bit and ask a much easier and obvious question,

 Until then!